 This incident exemplifies how not to handle a ransomware attack, but Garmin isn’t the first business to crumble (ask Travelex), nor will it be the last.
 The anxiety and ill-preparedness that characterized its response, however, was the product of inadequate crisis training – so let this be a lesson.

 Tackling the Garmin ransomware attack with Immersive Labs

 Would you and your team have handled things differently?
 Using our Cyber Crisis Simulator you can stress-test your response capability in a realistic scenario based on the Garmin incident, where you’ll step into the shoes of an incident response handler at a global tech company.
 With millions of devices and transport systems relying on the data your company provides, you must organize everyone and everything when the incident occurs – and that means some tough decisions under pressure.

-The rich, realistic storyline twists and turns based on the choices you and your team make, driving cyber resilience and human readiness while preparing you to face the real-world consequences of a cyber incident.
-True to our underlying platform, this occurs on demand in a gamified browser-based environment.
+The rich, realistic storyline twists and turns based on the choices you and your team make, driving cyber resilience and human readiness while preparing you for the real-world consequences of a cyber incident.
+True to our underlying platform, this occurs on demand in a browser-based environment.

 To see the Cyber Crisis Simulator in action, book a demo via the button below.

 Incident response incorporates everything from high-level decision making to technical expertise on the ground.
 Knowing this, we’ve built three labs to complement the Garmin scenario, enabling your team to get up close and personal with the offending WastedLocker ransomware.